MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/audience-group.md

 The description can contain a maximum of 1,024 characters.

+**Add:** Optional.
 **Update:** Optional.

 ## <a name="gendertypes"></a>Gender Types
 The list of gender types, delimited by semicolon.
+Supported values are *Female* and *Male*.
+You can also target *Unknown* i.e., people whose gender is not known.

 **Add:** Optional
 **Update:** Optional.
-See update behavior for audiences.
+- If no value is set for the update, this setting is not changed.
+- To remove all gender types, set this field to *delete_value*.
+The *delete_value* keyword removes all existing gender types.
+- To remove a subset of gender types, specify the gender types that you want to keep and omit any that you do not want to keep.
+The new set of gender types will replace any existing ones.

 ## <a name="id"></a>Id
 The system-generated identifier of the audience group.